marp-team/marp-vscode/README.md

 You can enable previsualization of HTML code within Marp Markdown with the `markdown.marp.enableHtml` option.

-This feature is disabled as a default because it could allow script injection from untrusted Markdown files.
+It could allow script injection from untrusted Markdown files.
+Thus, this feature is disabled as a default and will be _always ignored in the untrusted workspace_.
 Use with caution.

 ## Contributing